2020-2021 Disaster Events

 This program provides non-federal match funding for FEMA Public Assistance grants to offset the burden of local match requirements for infrastructure repair and rebuilding projects.

 This program is a lending program to assist disaster-impacted small businesses with non-construction expenses.
-The purpose of this program is to aid in the recovery of small businesses located in eligible areas that were affected by Hurricanes Laura, Delta, Ida and/or the May 2021 Severe Storms.
+The purpose of this program is to aid in the recovery of small businesses located in eligible areas that were affected by 2020-21 disaster events.

 This program provides funds to implement hazard mitigation measures following a presidentially declared disaster.